CHAPLAINCY AT THE UNIVERSITY OF WINCHESTER

 Our Chaplaincy team is here for everyone.
 We are based in the Winton Building, room 30, next door to the Chapel and are here to provide support for all members of the University community.

-- Weekly drop-in guided meditation practice session: 5.15pm - 6pm on Thursdays in the Contemplation Space, West Downs Campus
+Weekly drop-in guided meditation practice session for staff: 1-2pm on Wednesdays in West Downs Contemplation Space

 Who we are